Lorikw/wai-about-wai/_about/translating.md

 4. Go to the English version of the resource.
 Near the bottom, in the "Help improve this page" box, select the "Fork & Edit on GitHub" button.
 5. Make changes.
 In the Commit changes area:
+   * Add the language code to the middle of the filename, for example, index.fr.md
    * Select the option button for "Create a new branch for this commit and start a pull request."
    * Change the branch name (from ''you-patch-1'') to ''[language code]-translation'' using the language codes from [IANA language code](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry); for example:<br>zh-translation
    * Click the "Propose file change" button.